Kimelon/python_1st_assignment/README.md

 This project is created for the first python assignment.

-The numbers of our group are:
+The nembers of our group are:

 Hongbo Yu